 So, if you are in the middle, pieces laying all around, don’t give up on yourself.
 Turn to others and turn to God.
 A healed person is more beautiful than having never been broken.

-Article written by Alana Gordon, MFT -I. Alana is the program director for the WORTH Program with Life Changing Services as well as the co-owner of Choose Coaching, LLC specializing in betrayal trauma and addiction coaching.
-She is a MFT-I and a betrayal trauma coach.
+Article written by Alana Gordon, MFT -I. Alana is the co-owner of Choose Coaching, LLC specializing in betrayal trauma and addiction coaching.
+She is a MFT-I, CSAT candidate and a betrayal trauma coach.
 To learn more about Alana or to book an individual coaching session, visit ChooseRecoveryServices.com